 Temptations To Day Trade Re-emerge

-Once the Gamestop (GME) mania hit, I had a dream about day trading glory.
+Once the Gamestop (GME) mania hit, thanks to Reddit investors, I had a dream about day trading glory.
 In this dream, I dreamt that Bed, Bath, & Beyond (BBBY) would become the next multi-bagger as well.

 After all, if GME could turn into a $20 billion company overnight due to aggressive short-covering and retail buying, why couldn’t Bed, Bath, & Beyond?